basho-labs/spring-kafka-ingest/README.md

 ## Deployment

 The ingester microservice can be deployed a number of different ways.
-The build provides a task to create a Docker image which can be pushed a Docker repository (public or private), a "fat" JAR can be created which can be executed via `java -jar`, the Spring Boot application can be run from Gradle via `./gradlew bootRun`, or the `IngestApplication` class can be run via Java main from an IDE.
+The build provides a task to create a Docker image which can be pushed to a Docker repository (public or private), a "fat" JAR can be created which can be executed via `java -jar`, the Spring Boot application can be run from Gradle via `./gradlew bootRun`, or the `IngestApplication` class can be run via Java main from an IDE.

 ### Deployment in Mesos